-An innovative and collaborative road improvement scheme which has improved road layout visibility for 91% of drivers has been named finalist for a national award.
+An innovative and collaborative road improvement scheme that has improved road layout visibility for 91% of drivers has been named a finalist for a national award.

 Highways England, WJ Group, and Clearview Intelligence have been collectively shortlisted for the Improving Customers’ Journeys category at the annual Highways England Awards in March, which is an event designed to celebrate excellence in safety, customer and delivery.